matn7/CS-Notes/src/main/java/compact/compact.md

     - Using a SOAP library such as Apache Axis or Apache CXF:
         - Both of these libraries provide a set of classes and methods for creating and consuming web services, including support for creating SOAP messages.
-    -Using a SOAP message factory:
+    - Using a SOAP message factory:
         - This is a factory class that creates new SOAP message objects.
         - The `javax.xml.soap.MessageFactory` class can be used to create a SOAP message factory, and the `createMessage()` method can be used to create a new SOAP message.